ExtensionOp Contract

 The family_id string is the on-wire identity of an extension.
 A serializer MUST write family_id verbatim (no remapping, no abbreviation).
 A deserializer MUST reject any family_id that violates the namespaced format in Section 5 before attempting lookup.

 Per Section 5, a major-version change in the family_id indicates a breaking payload / semantics change.
-A deserializer MUST refuse to load a graph whose family_id does not match the major version of the registered factory, even if the payload appears to decode.
-The refusal MUST produce Error::Unsupported carrying the on-wire family_id and the registered family_id.
+A future deserializer MUST use an explicit serialization registry for payload reconstruction and MUST refuse to load a graph whose on-wire family_id is unsupported by that registry.
+The refusal MUST produce Error::Unsupported carrying the on-wire family_id.

 Cross-process policy